haskell/containers/docs/sequence.rst

 <https://wiki.haskell.org/Typeclassopedia#Functor>`_ instance for sequences and
 can also be written infix using the ``<$>`` operator.

-:seq:`mapWithIndex` allows you to do a similar transformation but given you the index that each element is at.
+:seq:`mapWithIndex` allows you to do a similar transformation but gives you the index that each element is at.

 ::